Offer Strategy

 Tattoo Removal: Niche service that isn’t a good universal entry point.

-Laser Hair Removal: Highly commoditized treatment subject to extreme low prices.
+Laser Hair Removal: Highly commoditized treatment subject to extremely low prices.

 IV Therapy: Non-aesthetic service that is best used as an add-on or bonus.